Giltrap Group Involvement

 Hailing from Whanganui, Earl has been a driver who has demonstrated racing talent since he was a rookie.
 Progressing through karts and minor single seater series he was ranked sixth as the ‘highest future star in the world’ by an internationally recognised website driverdb.com.
 Earl was the Champion for Formula BMW Asia in 2006 and won the Imola round of the European Formula Masters series in 2008.
 He raced in the A1 Grand Prix, GP2 Asia Series and has won the championship titles for the 2013-2014 Porsche Carrera Cup Asia and 2014 Porsche Supercup.
 Earl then went on to race in the Porsche LMP1 919, winning the 2017 24 hours of Le Mans with fellow Kiwi Brendon Hartley.

 The man from Palmerston North who became a Porsche Factory Driver racing in the FIA World Endurance Championship LMP1-H Division and has made it to Formula 1, racing for Toro Rosso.
 Apparently having turned up looking like an ‘aspiring rock star, Brendon has been racing in some way for close to 19 years, starting in kart racing.
 The big brake came 2003 while he competed in the Formula First New Zealand following his brother, Toyota Racing Series, Formula Renault 2.0 NEC, Eurocup Formula Renault 2.0, Formula Renault 2.0 Italia, British Formula 3, Formula 3 Euro Series, Formula Renault 3.5 Series, and then the GP2 Series.
-Hartley is one of our finest, and his track record (excuse the pun) is a testament to his skill level.
+Our most recent Kiwi in Formula 1, Brendon Hartley is currently a simulator driver for Scuderia Ferrari and formally raced in Formula 1 for Redbull Team Toro Rosso.
+He is also a two-time 24 hours of Le Mans Champion.
+He also currently competes for Toyota in the World Endurance Championships.

 24 year old Mitch Evans started in karting at the tender age of 3.
 Managing to win almost all there is to win in karting before turning 11, Mitch moved on to Formula First, and later on to Formula Ford.
 After competing in Formula Ford in New Zealand and Australia for another year, Mitch moved to Formula 3 in Australia, in a Giltrap Group sponsored car.